wandb/docs/docs/guides/artifacts/delete-artifacts.md

 ### Delete all versions of an artifact that do not have an alias

 The following code snippet demonstrates how to delete all versions of an artifact that do not have an alias.
-Provide the name of the project and entity for the `project` and `entity` keys in `wandb.Api`, respectively:
+Provide the name of the project and entity for the `project` and `entity` keys in `wandb.Api`, respectively.
+Replace the `<>` with the name of your artifact:

 ```python
 import wandb